Directed by John Boorman

 As per request by my father, here’s my review of Deliverance…here you go, dad.
 Directed by John Boorman (Exorcist II) and based on the novel by James Dickey, Deliverance stars Burt Reynolds, Jon Voight, and Ned Beatty.

 Four friends decide to take a canoe trip on a rapid river before it’s dammed up and turned into a lake.
 The group sets off, and meet some rocky (in more ways than one) patches along the journey.
-In the end, the survivors have to get their story straight in order to keep police off their tails.
-Once they get home, one dreams of getting caught, his guilty conscience being the real demon.
+In the end, the survivors have to get their story straight in order to keep the police off their tails.

 Overall, Deliverance doesn’t exactly strike a chord with me.
 While the idea is fairly original, the scenes drag on and the dialogue is weak, leading to a rather forgettable film.
 Sorry, dad.